woblerr/gpbackman/README.md

 The gpbackup_history.yaml file will be renamed to gpbackup_history.yaml.migrated.

 The gpbackup_history.db file location can be set using the  --history-db option.
 Can be specified only once.
+The full path to the file is required.

 The gpbackup_history.yaml file location can be set using the  --history-file option.
-Can only be specified multiple times.
+Can be specified multiple times.
+The full path to the file is required.

 If no --history-file and/or --history-db options are specified, the files will be searched in the current directory.

-If you use the --history-file option to specify additional history files, you should include each file's full pathname.

 Usage:
   gpbackman history-migrate [flags]